Below are some frequently asked questions

 A: Yes - everyone is allowed to join the practice

-and check it out for a week or so.
+and check it out during the try-out period (before September 1st).
 Please fill out the waiver form, but

 you can hold the fee payment until you are sure that your kids want to